rust-lang/rust/COMPILER_TESTS.md

 * `ignore-test` always ignores the test
 * `ignore-lldb` and `ignore-gdb` will skip the debuginfo tests
 * `min-{gdb,lldb}-version`
-* `should-panic` indicates that the test should fail; used for "meta testing", where we test the compiletest program itself to check that it will generate errors in appropriate scenarios
+* `should-fail` indicates that the test should fail; used for "meta testing", where we test the compiletest program itself to check that it will generate errors in appropriate scenarios